treeverse/lakeFS/design/k8s-job-hook.md

               memory: 2G
 ```

-We can mount the job spec using a configmap having lakeFS use it as the base to the job template used for all k8s-job hooks.
+The job spec can be mounted using a configmap with lakeFS using it as the basis for all k8s-job hooks.

 *Limit the end-user image use*